So you’ve launched a blog. Now it’s time to learn how to drive traffic to your website.

 I knew tons of my readers were on my blog because they were trying to get advice on starting their business.
 I also know what a scary process it can be.

 The whole challenge was an exercise in connecting with my community and showing that it can be simple to build the foundation of a business, no matter what that business is (they chose a hiking guide for California, by the way), but it also served to generate interest and drive traffic to see how the heck I was going to pull that off.
+Plus as an added bonus, I began fielding offers for both freelance and remote jobs as a result.

 Offline Strategies to Drive Traffic to Your Website